Guidance for charities and CASCs on claiming a top-up payment on cash donations of up to £20.

 How GASDS claims are calculated

 GASDS is worked out in the same way that Gift Aid is calculated.
-This means that, where the basic rate of income tax is 20%, small donation income of eg £5,000 will entitle you to a top-up payment of £1,250.
+This means that, where the basic rate of income tax is 20%, small donation income of for example £5,000 will entitle you to a top-up payment of £1,250.

 The maximum donation that you can claim a top-up payment on is the lower amount of: